SovereignCloudStack/gx-credential-generator/README.md

 TODO: Create cmd line tool that does signing and interacting with the compliance service, so we can set up CI testing.

+From a Gaia-X perspective, SCS generator is still incomplete, as it does not generate W3C Verifiable Credentials.
+A concept on how to make generator Gaia-X compliant and integrate it into Gaia-x Tool box, can be found [here](doc/xfsc.md).